 3. Tour a Guatemalan Coffee Plantation

-The forested hills surround Lake Atitlán are all covered in coffee plants and fields.
+The forested hills surrounding Lake Atitlán are all covered in coffee plants and fields.
 Coffee is one of the main exports in Guatemala thanks to the rich volcanic soil which allows it to grow so well.

 For coffee tours, check out Café Cristalinas.
 You can walk in and reserve a tour in the morning either on foot (2-3 hours) or on horseback (1-2 hours).
 You can find this great little cafe just up the road from the main dock in San Pedro.
 They have delicious coffee and chocolate!